Social exchange theory: Frazer

 Based on economics, Frazer's theory about social exchange emphasizes the importance of power and status differentiations in social exchange.
 Frazer's theory had a particular interest in the cross-cousin marriage.

 Malinowski

 With his Kula exchange, Malinowski drew a sharp differentiation between economic exchange and social exchange.
 Using his Kula exchange, Malinowski states that the motives of exchange can be mainly social and psychological.

 Mauss

 Mauss's theory tries to identify the role played by morality and religion in the social exchange.
 Mauss argues the exchange found in the society is influenced by social behaviors, while morality and religion influence all aspects of life.

 Bohannan

-Bohannan focuses his theory on economic problems such as multicentrism, and modes of exchange.
+Bohannan focuses his theory on economic problems such as multi-centrism, and modes of exchange.
 He contributed to the social exchange theory finding the role and function of markets in tribal subsistence economies, makes a distinction of economic redistribution and market exchange from social relationships.